karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 On my transcoding I focused on two methods, preservation and transformation.
 On the other hand I wish to preserve the spirit of industrial music in a medium that is more approachable for the current generations, but on the other hand I was interested in exploring how the medium transforms and mutates the original in the process of translation.

 ## Transcoding 1: Industrial Character
-The first transcoding I created was an attemot to create a character that would fit a digital environment of industrial music.
+The first transcoding I created was an attempt to create a character that would fit a digital environment of industrial music.

 ### Description